Human genome: Protein-coding genes

-Protein-coding sequences represent the most widely studied and best understood component of the human genome.
+Protein-coding sequences are the most widely studied and best understood component of the human genome.
 These sequences ultimately lead to the production of all human proteins, although several biological processes (e.g. DNA rearrangements and alternative pre-mRNA splicing) can lead to the production of many more unique proteins than the number of protein-coding genes.

 The human reference genome contains somewhere between 19,000 and 20,000 protein-coding genes.
 These genes contain an average of 10 introns and the average size of an intron is about 6 kb (6,000 bp).
 This means that the average size of a protein-coding gene is about 62 kb and these genes take up about 40% of the genome.

 Exon sequences consist of coding DNA and untranslated regions (UTRs) at either end of the mature mRNA.
 The total amount of coding DNA is about 1-2% of the genome.

 Many people divide the genome into coding and non-coding DNA based on the idea that coding DNA is the most important functional component of the genome.
 About 98–99% of the human genome is non-coding DNA.